Fidelity Contrafund cuts value of WeWork stake by 35%

 Fidelity declined to comment.

+Fidelity and other mutual fund companies have invested in pre-IPO companies to juice their returns.
+WeWork looked like another promising bet before the value of its equity cratered as questions surfaced about its financial viability.

+The IPO was abandoned in September as investors balked at sky-high valuations - a deal in January had tagged its worth at $47 billion.
+A rescue effort by SoftBank Group Corp (9984.T) now values it at just $8 billion.

-Reporting By Tim McLaughlin; Editing by David Goodman
+Reporting By Tim McLaughlin; Editing by David Goodman and Jonathan Oatis